Jungler: Ports

 The only contemporary home system ports of Jungler were by Emerson for the Tomy Tutor in 1981 and also for Emerson's Arcadia 2001 console in 1982.
 Gakken made a tabletop handheld game of Jungler in 1982 as part of a series of flip-top games with VFD screen and magnifying Fresnel lens.

+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in February 2024.

 Legacy

 Much in the way that Space Panic remained obscure, but a home clone from Broderbund was a hit in the guise of Apple Panic, the Jungler concept found success in a computer clone, also from Broderbund: Serpentine.
 Squirm is a 1984 clone for the Commodore 64 by Mastertronic.

 World record

-In May 1983, Joe Startz of Kenosha, Wisconsin set the Jungler world record with a score of 180,720 points.
+In May 1983, Joe Startz of Kenosha, Wisconsin, set the Jungler world record with a score of 180,720 points.